sez11a/liferay-learn/docs/dxp/7.x/en/content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/setting-and-defining-metadata.md

 # Setting and Defining Metadata

-Working with Document Types allows you to set various metadata fields.
-Here are the kinds of fields that Liferay supports:
+You can set various metadata fields in Document Types:

 ![List of different metadata fields you can define.](setting-and-defining-metadata/images/01.png)